TorstenR/StreamCapture/README.md

-#Short hack to capture streams from live247 using .Net Core
+#Program to capture streams from live247 using .Net Core

 For the longest time I was frustrated at not being able to reasonably record streams from Live247 to watch my favorite sporting events.
 That frustration is what this little diddy was born out of.

 Note: please don't attempt to use unless you're fairly technically minded.
-I don't have much time to help, but will do my best of course.
-To state the obvious, if anyone wants to contribute to the documentation that'd be great!
+To state the obvious, if anyone wants to contribute, that'd be great!

+###News:
+- Feb 2, 2017: I've just posted a pretty major refactor which should make the code more readable.
+In additon, there is now a new .json file which defines the keywords and the like.
+Please read the documentation below for more information on this.

 ###Features:
-- Polls the schedule on a configurable schedule searching for keywords you've provided
+- Polls the schedule on a configurable schedule searching for keywords (and other info) you've provided
 - Spawns a separate thread and captures stream using ffmpeg
-- Uses (not very good) heuristics to determine channel quality and switches up mid-stream if necessary.
+- Uses (limited) heuristics to determine channel quality and switches up mid-stream if necessary.  (working to improve)
 - Should be able to start and "forget about it" and simply watch the results on plex (or whatever you use)

 ###Caveats:
 - Not very well commented
 - Almost zero exception or error handling.
 If something goes wrong (including config), you'll have to read the stack trace
 - Has limited testing I'm using it, but it's not been "in production" very long.
 Read: probably has a crap ton of bugs....
-- It's mostly a hack.
-Seriously....the code is not production quality.
-- Still playing with ffmpeg to find the right balance on erroring out when there's a problem with the stream.
 - My plex did not recognize the embedded meta-data.
 Not sure why....

 ###Areas to help:
 - Bugs....  (feel free to file them on github and submit a PR of course...)
-- Testing on other platforms.  (love to hear your feedback on that)
+- More testing on other platforms.
+(I've done some testing on Mac with good results)
-- ffmpeg expertise, especially around erroring out if there's a problem with the feed.  (-xerror chokes immediately on 720P feeds)
 - General improvements (I'm open to whatever)

 ###How to use:
-The easiest way to use this is to type 'streamCapture --keywords="chelsea"'  This will search and schedule and fire off a thread which will "sleep" until it's time to capture the stream.
+There are 2 "modes" to run.
+They are:

+**Mode 1: Single execution and exit**
+Simply pass in --duration, --channels, --filename, and optionaly --datetime to record a single show.
+Use --help for more specifics.

+**Mode 2: Infinite loop which scans schedule for wanted shows to capture  (this is the intended primary mode)** Simply run StreamCapture with no parameters.
+It will read keywords.json every n hours and queue up shows to record as appropriate.

+**appsettings.json**
 There are multiple config values in appsettings.json.
 By looking at these you'll get a better idea what's happening.
 - "user" - Yes, username and password
 - "pass"